COURSE DESCRIPTIONS FOR 2010

 Unusual Stone Setting Techniques

-The Total Approach in Design and Construction
+The Total Approach in Design and Construction — Individual Study

-If you have wanted a chance to examine your jewelry in reference to all aspects of design, technique, and marketing your work, this course will give you that opportunity.
+If you have wanted a chance to examine your jewelry in reference to all aspects of design, technique and marketing your work, this course will give you that opportunity.
 It is a workshop that combines knowledge from some of the other classes, and is set up to encourage jewelers to think about the total picture.
 What are you trying to say in making jewelry and is it working?
 Decision making and designing jewelry takes mental awareness and knowledge of how everything relates.
 It takes time to figure out improvements and implement new ideas.
 The course is suitable for jewelers with experience who don't want to get involved with a full mechanism, lapidary, or stone setting workshop but would like to try to add refinement to design and construction in those areas of their work.
 Students will be exposed to new ways of thinking and get to experiment in a supportive atmosphere.

 Future Courses